GiorgioMorales/giorgiomorales.github.io/content/authors/admin/_index.md

 ## About Me

+My name is Giorgio L. Morales Luna.
 I am a PhD candidate (ABD) in computer science at Montana State University and a current member of the Numerical Intelligent Systems Laboratory (NISL).
 I hold a BS in mechatronic engineering from the National University of Engineering, Peru, and an MS in computer science from Montana State University, USA.
 My research interests are Deep Learning, Explainable Machine Learning, Computer Vision, and Precision Agriculture.